 Students enrolled in a lab course must create a Concordia email account, at least 48 hours prior to the first day of class.
 Please visit this link for more information.

-Note: The email account can be activated from within the MyConcordia portal and the creation process takes 2 business days to complete.
+Note: The email account creation process takes 2 business days to complete.
 Your email address will follow the standard format: firstname.lastname@example.org

 A few days prior to the beginning of class, you will receive communications on Moodle from your instructors in regards to your online class meeting times and links to join the class via Zoom.